 Grandma Claybourn was a pretty woman with blue eyes and brown curly hair and a temper hot enough to keep it curly.
 I didn't know her, of course, but Mom spoke of her, and according to those who knew them both, my Mom was very much like her, both in physical appearance and temperament.
 Grandma's bible was her law, her religious beliefs being strict and as vigorous as her temper; her morals unbending, her patience short with those who did not "bend."
 She believed vanity to be a sin equal to the more commonly acknowledged sins.
 My mother had pretty curly hair too, and Grandma would brush, comb and pull Mom's hair tightly into braid so that it could not curl.
 This to prevent vanity.
 Grandma was an excellent seamstress, making all the clothes for the family - including overalls for the boys.
 She worked very hard raising her large family - a stern disciplinarian - a good homemaker - a good mother.

 In 1958 or 1959 "Aunt Lois and Uncle Vance" visited Kinmundy.
 They located an elderly lady who was a friend and neighbor of Mary's.
 They could barely remember her but she remembered them and remembered Mary well - and fondly.
 She told them that when and wherever there was trouble or sickness, Mary Claybourn was there.
 She would walk right in where there were contagious diseases, feared by others, and she never carried the diseases home to her own children.
-In spite of this courageousness, Mary Ann Eldorado Claybourn died at the age of 57 years old on 14 February 1914.
+Mary Ann Eldorado Claybourn died at the age of 57 years old on 14 February 1914.
 The Mt.
 Vernon Register News carried these items for Monday, February 15th:

 "MRS. R. C. CLAYBOURN DIED SUNDAY MORNING - Well known resident of Mt.
 Vernon passes away; leaves a husband and 10 children.
 Mrs. Mary E. Claybourn died at 1:10 Sunday morning at her home, 917 N. 4th St. She had been ill for some time.
 Mrs. Claybourn had resided in Mt.
 Vernon for some time and had many friends here who are grieved to learn of her death.
 She was 57 years of age. - - The body of Mrs. Claybourn was taken to Dix this morning where the funeral was held at the Methodist Church."From the newpaper the following day on Tuesday, February 16th: